RonasIT/nx-generators/README.md

 ### 3. `expo-app`

-Generates and configures Expo React Native app.
+Generates and configures an Expo React Native app.

 #### Options